ibabkov/the-most-dangerous-asteroids-data-visualization/README.md

 # the-most-dangerous-asteroids-data-visualization

 Some asteroids are very dangerous to the Earth.
-This is scatter plot data visualization of the first thousand of the most dangerous of them.
+This is a scatter plot data visualization of the first thousand of the most dangerous of planetoids.

 ## Main features
 - Visualization of 1000 asteroids